-The reality stars follow a lot of the same principles as the Quiverfull religion, though both Jim Bob and Michelle Duggar have both denied that’s the sect of Christianity they associate with.
+The reality stars follow many of the same principles as the Quiverfull religion, though both Jim Bob Duggar and Michelle Duggar have both denied that’s they associate with this sect of Christianity.
 Quiverfull is known for putting emphasis on conservative, patriarchal values.

 “In the Quiverfull movement, your kids are blessings from God and they are also weapons in the culture war,” USC assistant professor of religion Cavan Concannon previously explained to People.
 “Some people in the movement would say that part of having a lot of kids is an attempt to birth more conservative Christians in a world that doesn’t have enough of them.”